gadenbuie/quarto-utopia-slides/README.md

 # Utopia Slides Format

-Fully responsive slides using fluid typography and layouts with [Utopia CSS](https://utopia.fyi/).
+Fully responsive slides using fluid type scaling with [Utopia CSS](https://utopia.fyi/).

+In addition to fluid type scaling, utopia is an experiment in full-screen, fully responsive slides at all browser sizes on any device, including mobile.

 ## Using